microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 Pros:

 - Has all the benefits of option 1, but largely improves the expressiveness and readability of the template, as the function name and parameters are directly written in the template.
-- Maintains ease of maintainence for handling each function, as each helper will follow the same templated logic for registration and execution.
+- Maintains ease of maintenance for handling each function, as each helper will follow the same templated logic for registration and execution.

 Cons: